 “I just want to play for fun.”

-It is the most common phrase I hear from adult students.
-After a day spent managing a career, family, or the general bustle of daily life, the piano should be an escape—a place of creative release, not another item on a stressful to-do list.
+It’s the most common thing I hear from adult students.
+After a day spent managing a career, a family, or just the general chaos of life, the piano should be an escape — a place to breathe, not another item on the to-do list.

-If you stay on the same “easy” pieces for months because the next level seems too daunting, the spark eventually disappears.
-Logically, then, fun must be associated with advancement—the thrill of finally being able to play the music you actually love.
-But here is the catch: advancing requires Deliberate Practice.
-It requires sitting with a difficult passage, slowing down a rhythm, and repeating a section until it clicks.
+If you stay on the same comfortable pieces for months because the next level feels too daunting, the spark eventually goes out.
+So fun, it turns out, is closely tied to advancement — the satisfaction of finally playing something you actually love.
+But getting there requires Deliberate Practice: sitting with a difficult passage, slowing a rhythm right down, repeating a section until it clicks.

 Making Friends with Discomfort

-To understand the path to progress, we have to look at the difference between Playing and Practicing.
-I often use a video game analogy to explain this.
+The key is understanding the difference between Playing and Practicing.
+I often use a video game analogy with my students.

-• Playing is like running through “Level 1” of a game you’ve already beaten.
-It’s comfortable and it feels good.
+- Playing is like running through “Level 1” of a game you’ve already beaten.
+Comfortable, enjoyable, zero stress.
 This is your Comfort Zone.

-• Practicing is the “Boss Battle.”
-It’s the new level where you keep “dying” (making mistakes).
-It requires intense focus, and it feels inherently clunky and uncomfortable.
+- Practicing is the “Boss Battle.”
+The new level where you keep making mistakes, where it feels clunky and awkward and nothing flows.

 The Shift: When the Toil Becomes the Reward

-But I want to challenge that mindset.
-The true reward of being a musician isn’t “having played” the piece; it is the act of practicing itself.
+I’d like to challenge that.
+The real reward isn’t “having played” the piece — it’s the practicing itself.

 The Chick Corea Method: The Power of the ‘Gradient’